rbsec/sslscan/README.md

 [![Build Status](https://travis-ci.org/rbsec/sslscan.svg?branch=master)](https://travis-ci.org/rbsec/sslscan)

-See the **sslscan2** branch for a beta build of the new version, which supports TLSv1.3.

 This is a fork of ioerror's version of sslscan (the original readme of which is included below).
-Changes are as follows:
+Key changes are as follows:

 * Highlight SSLv2 and SSLv3 ciphers in output.
 * Highlight CBC ciphers on SSLv3 (POODLE).